avdv/sbt-hyperlink/termlink/README.md

 Script and `.desktop` file for custom `termlink://` protocol links.

-The handler can be configured to do anything with such a link, but
+The handler can be configured to do anything with such a link, but usually opens the referenced file in your preferred editor.

 ## Usage